 Loyola 209 | 296-6133 | email@example.com | www.seattleu.edu/jesuit-education

-The Controller's Office supports faculty in administering payment of financial obligations and depositing funds received while facilitating the proper recording and reporting of the University's financial activity.
-The Controller’s Office also reimburses faculty for business expenses and monitors check requests for adherence to University policy and IRS Regulations.
-Each faculty member is assigned to a cost center manager responsible for approving all charges made against the department budget, expending funds within budget limits, and reviewing cost center reports to see that all activity has been recorded accurately.
-Your cost center manager is the recommended first point of contact for financial matters.
+The Controller’s Office processes payments to employees and vendors and also performs various accounting functions.
+Regular faculty payroll is processed on the 15th and the last day of the month.
+The Controller’s Office reimburses faculty for business expenses and pays vendors while monitoring for adherence to University policy and IRS Regulations.
+Faculty may initiate these payments in ProcureSU.
+Each faculty member is assigned to a financial manager responsible for approving all charges made against the department account, expending funds within budget limits, and reviewing financial reports to see that all activity has been recorded accurately.
+Your financial manager is the recommended first point of contact for financial matters.